 Through living, learning, and working together, these future leaders come to respect difference, not to fear it, and to view the conflict with new eyes.
 Before, during and after the program, NSL strives to support all its graduates as they return home with a new hope about building a better future together.

-Seekers Church is pleased to be hosting the US office of New Story Leadership in our facility.
-The Seekers Eyes to See Ears to Hear Peace Prayer Mission Group maintain an active partnership with NSL, particularly during their annual visit to Washington D.C.
+NSL’s work is in keeping with Seekers’ commitment to work to send all war, violence and discord.
+Seekers is pleased to be hosting the US office of NSL in our facility.
+The Seekers Eyes to See Ears to Hear Peace Prayer Mission Group has, for more than ten years, maintained an active partnership with NSL and currently has two of its members serving on the NSL board of directors.

 Bokamoso Youth Foundation – Winterveldt, Gauteng, South Africa